-4.4 FOCUS ON GENAM COAL AND TARS SANDS POLICY
+4.4 FOCUS ON COAL AND TARS SANDS

-In the framework of Sustainability Policy, in the event that more information is required to assess the coal phase out strategy of an issuer, the issuer itself will be engaged.
-If the engagement efforts do not lead to obtaining more relevant information on a time horizon of 9 months, the companies will be considered as restricted.
+In the framework of Sustainability Policy (Annex I Coal and Unconventional Oil Gas Sector Exclusion), in the event that more Engagement Policy information is required to assess the coal phase out strategy of an issuer, the issuer itself will be contacted by ESG Analysis Structure.
+If the efforts do not lead to obtain more relevant information on a time horizon of 9 months, the companies will be considered as restricted.